Melaleuca viminea: Distribution and habitat

 This melaleuca is widespread in the south-west of Western Australia.
 It grows in sandy or clayey soils near watercourses, winter-wet depressions, rocky coastal areas and flats.

 Conservation

-Melaleuca viminea is classified as "not threatened" by the Government of Western Australia Department of Parks and Wildlife.
+Melaleuca viminea, subsp. demissa and viminea are listed as "not threatened" but subsp. appressa is listed as "Priority Two" by the Government of Western Australia Department of Biodiversity, Conservation and Attractions meaning it may be threatened but is poorly known, only occurring in a few locations.